a02387274/BIOL3070-Gagner/Final_RMarkdown_Mason_Gagner.md

 Infant mortality stands as a key indicator of a nation’s overall health and development.
-Many factors contribute to early-life survival, including access to healthcare, hygiene practices driven by cultural and technological norms, and overall medical advancement.
+Many factors contribute to early-life survival, including access to healthcare, hygiene practices driven by cultural and technological norms, and overall medical advancement (G.L.
+Drevenstedt et al. 2008).
 One major global effort to improve child survival has been the introduction of widespread vaccination programs.
 The Expanded Programme on Immunization (EPI), launched by the World Health Organization in 1974, aimed to reduce preventable childhood deaths by increasing access to vaccines worldwide (World Health Organization).

 While the effectiveness of vaccines at preventing specific diseases is well established, the long-term population-level impact is best